We Stop Unwanted Calls and Debt Collector Harassment.

 The harassing company pays our fees.

+They’re legit.
 Credence Resource Management is a legitimate debt collection agency that conducts collection activities involving healthcare, phone, utilities, and credit card debt.
 Saying that its objective is the “highest return on investment” for its customers, this company utilizes automatic dialing, frequently called “robocalls,” skip-tracing, letters, and other conventional debt collection strategies.
 This company also buys consumer information and scrubs it to find best phone numbers and addresses, to ascertain if a customer’s phone number is a mobile phone, and to find any and all insurance coverage that a customer might need for collection of health care debt.

 If you’ve suffered from CRM harassment, you do have options.
-Under the law you can recover up to $1,000 for violations of the FDCPA, and $500 to $1,500 for each cell phone robocall
+Under the law you can recover up to $1,000 for violations of the FDCPA, and $500 to $1,500 for each cell phone robocall.

 As of April 2017, the Better Business Bureau reported 141 closed Credence Resource Management complaints over the previous few decades, including 88 closed complaints over the past 12 months.
 The BBB provides Credence Resource Management a B- rating.
 Additionally, Justia lists 28 Credence Resource Management complaints filed in federal court in the past year alleging violations of the Fair Debt Collection Practices Act, one alleging violations of the Fair Credit Reporting Act, and four alleging violations of the Telephone Consumer Protection Act.
 Moreover, the Consumer Financial Protection Bureau (CFPB) lists 150 closed CRM complaints for 2016.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely CRM would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Absolutely.
 Here is a Sample Case Filed in Federal Court